Ecuador's Cloud Forest - tailor-made journey

 Pricing (per person) $NZD

-You may extend your time at Mashpi Lodge.
+You may extend your time at Mashpi Lodge and World Journeys will be happy to quote additional nights.
 Why not combine a visit here with the Amazon or to the Galapagos Islands?
 These offer a totally different experience and wonderful contrast for those interested in nature and the environment.

 Not included - Dragonfly gondola is available at an additional US$40 + tax (payable locally)